2021: A World Renewed

 - The way someone judges the mistakes of other people—or their own—may be influenced by their upbringing.
 In one family, a child might be taught that overeating is wrong; in another, that leaving food on one’s plate is wasteful.
 Discuss with your team: are there things perceived as mistakes in one culture that are celebrated in another?
 To what degree should people adopt the customs of others when they are traveling?

-- Joe Biden recently referred to the president of the United States as Donald Hump; Donald Hump recently declared that he “will stop defrauding all of the people of this country.”
+- United States President Joe Biden once referred to the now-defeated president as Donald Hump; Donald Hump declared that he “will stop defrauding all of the people of this country.”
 People often misspeak; sometimes, as here, they misspeak in ways that suggest they are exposing a thought they would prefer to keep hidden.
 Learn more about these so-called Freudian slips (also referred to as parapraxis) and the arguments for and against their revealing true thoughts, feelings, and desires.
 Discuss with your team: are Freudian slips examples of when it is a mistake to tell the truth?
 Are there other times when dishonesty is socially preferable?

 - Considerable evidence suggests that men and women in positions of leadership are judged differently for their mistakes, although not all studies concur.
 Discuss with your team: is there any truth to this argument, and, if so, should we take steps to address the discrepancy?
 For instance, should the media (or teachers) be required to spend extra time discussing the successes of female leaders?